dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018-11-04-react-native-admob/2018-11-04-react-native-admob-en.md

 />
 ```

-- adSize: this is the banner size. details about the banner size, see the official site.([react-native-admob banner size](https://github.com/sbugert/react-native-admob#admobbanner){:rel="nofollow noreferrer" :target="_blank"})
+- adSize: this is the banner size. details about the banner size, see the official site.([react-native-admob banner size](https://github.com/sbugert/react-native-admob#admobbanner){:rel="nofollow noreferrer" target="_blank"})
 - adUnitID: copy-paste Ad Unit ID that we created in Google Admob service.
 - testDevices: test device ID list. we set the simulator ID.
 - onAdFailedToLoad: if the advertisement loading is failed, this is executed.